gsa-oes/office-of-evaluation-sciences/_collaborations/17xx-census-toolkit.md

 year: 2017
 domain: Communications
 agency: Census
-summary: A quickstart guide to tailoring census outreach efforts for the people they serve
+summary: A quickstart guide to tailoring census outreach efforts for the people they serve.
 ---
 ## What was the challenge?